Parible/church-job-portal/README.md

 ## PIWC ODK Jobs Network

-A modern job and opportunity platform designed for members of PIWC Odorkor to connect job seekers and employers in a trusted community environment.
+A job and opportunity platform designed for members of PIWC Odorkor to connect job seekers and employers in a trusted community environment.

---

 ## 🔍 Overview